altis5526/food_platform/README.md

 # food_platform
 This is a repository for the datbase assignment.
+Feel free to edit this file to list our progress.
 ## Git commands

 I've worked this on Ubuntu and encountered execution errors when using Anaconda on Windows.
 So...you may still give a try on Windows.